 While these abandoned portions of the Bowery and Canal stations no longer serve subway riders, they have made the news for serving other purposes.
 In 2015, the abandoned platform at the Bowery was used by the NYPD for a counter-terrorism training drill.
 It has also been the site of a Star-Wars-themed anti-ISIS mural by graffiti artist VEW.
 Recently, in 2019, Tom Ford unveiled his 2020 collection with a fashion show on the abandoned platform.
 The platform is also frequently used for film and television shoots.
 You can see it as a backdrop to scenes in USA’s series Mr. Robot and the Amazon Prime show Hunters with Al Pacino.

 At Canal Street, the abandoned tracks served as the backdrop of a site-specific art installation by Russian-born artist Alexander Brodsky.
 Brodsky turned the tracks into a Venetian canal with shadow puppets and gondolas made of tin and wooden cutouts.
 Lights, soft music, and the sound of lapping water, along with the slight movement of the cutouts in a shallow tank of water all enhanced the illusion.
 Behind the cutouts, a perspective drawing of an ancient Venetian street further added to the effect.
 Brodsky described his piece as “one of the millions of strange things that happen to you in this city.”

 While it is tempting to want to explore these abandoned stations yourself, it is very dangerous.
 Untapped New York does not encourage trespassing or walking on subway tracks.
-Instead, you can explore these abandoned areas from the safety and comfort of your home by joining us on a virtual tour!

 Next, check out 20 of NYC’s Abandoned Subway Stations, Levels and Platforms